2015 – 2019

 Module 4

-Reconstruction of public infrastructure (two schools and an outpatient clinic with maternity).
+Reconstruction of public infrastructures (two schools and a health post with maternity ward).

-The project could be successfully completed first and foremost due to the professional management of three project leaders who succeeded each other in leading the local team: engineer Daniel Pittet in 2016, architect Giacomo Butte from early 2017 to June 2018, and finally engineer Bikash Tajale from July 2018 to May 2019.
+The project could be successfully completed first and foremost due to the professional engagement of three project managers, who followed each other in leading the local team: engineer Daniel Pittet in 2016, architect Giacomo Butte from early 2017 to June 2018, and finally engineer Bikash Tajale from July 2018 to May 2019.

-To complement the team of professionals on site, in addition to the project leader, Kam For Sud also employed a construction coordinator, an engineer and two site supervisors, all Nepalese who are full-time base camp residents.
+To complete the team of professionals on site, in addition to the project managers, Kam For Sud also employed a construction coordinator, an engineer and two site supervisors, all Nepalese, who were full-time base camp residents.

 3. The results

-In the fall of 2019, the project came to an end, with an inauguration party for the reconstructed village held on the 23th October of 2019.
+In the fall of 2019, the project came to an end, with an inauguration party for the reconstructed village held on October 23rd 2019.